XingMXTeam/frontend-newsletter/readme.md

 # My Favorite Websites Or Tools
 > as a front-end engineer, i often visit websites and use some tools.
-These are some bookmarks that i highly recommended.
+These are some bookmarks that i highly recommend.

 ## FE DEV
 + [yuque awesome](https://www.yuque.com/awesome)